logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 see [_Notification endpoints_]({{site.baseurl}}/user-guide/integrations/endpoints.html).

-To limit how often recipients are notified, choose a time period to suppress notifications.
+To limit how often recipients are notified, choose a time period to wait between sending out notifications.
+Logz.io will continue to log triggered alerts without sending notifications, and you will be able to [review triggered alerts](/user-guide/alerts/view-triggered-alerts.html) directly from the Logz.io platform at any time.

-When notifications are suppressed,
-Logz.io will continue to log triggered alerts without sending notifications.
-You can search triggered alert logs at any time.
-{:.info-box.note}

 ###### Output format & content